 All Body of Work Massage Therapists are registered with Massage New Zealand.

-At the Body of Work studio we are fortunate to have Insite providing Pilates and Rehabilitative Exercise.
+At the Body of Work studio we are fortunate to have Insite providing Pilates and Exercise Therapy.

 Tanya Houpt, owner of Insite, has many years of experience in the exercise and sport sector and is continuing to study in the field of rehabilitation.